Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • food allergens (usually of protein origin).

 The list of allergens that can cause allergic dermatitis in a dog is quite extensive.
-This includes pollen from plants and trees, vegetable fibers, mold, household detergents, dust mites, various grains, insect bites, human dander, fertilizers, hair of other animals, feathers, etc.
+This includes pollen from plants and trees, vegetable fibers, mold, household detergents, dust mites, various grains, insect bites, human dander, fertilizers, hair from other animals, feathers, etc.

 Special Notes